 How to Plant Serrano Peppers

-Choosing proper plant companions in the garden is good for peppers.
+Moreover, choosing proper plant companions in the garden is good for peppers.
 The best companions include other peppers, tomatoes, basil, parsley, carrots, parsnips, beets, garlic, onions, and radishes.
-Peppers do not do well planted near fennel or kohlrabi.
+Peppers don't do well planted near fennel or kohlrabi.
 Furthermore, rotate your pepper plantings every year, and don't plant them where other members of the nightshade (Solanaceae) family have been planted in the previous two years, as the plants tend to share the same pests and diseases.

 Serrano Pepper Plant Care

-Peppers, being a tropical plant, need a full sun position to thrive.
-At least six hours of sun a day is ideal.
-Even after they have been picked, they should still be placed in the sun to ripen in the green stage.
+Being a tropical plant, serrano peppers need full sun to thrive.
+At least six hours of direct sunlight per day is ideal.

 Temperature and Humidity